kdh4646/Natours/README.md

     > parcel-bundler for bundling module
     > axios for fetching data
     > @babel/polyfill for adding support to the web browser
+    > multer for handling multipart/form-data
+    > sharp for image processing

 2. Read and show data based on common template
 3. Export a module for better scalability